About Box Elder County

 How can I search for someone recently arrested in Box Elder County, Utah?

 To search for someone recently arrested in Box Elder County, Utah, you can contact the Box Elder County Jail.
 The jail provides an inmate lookup service where you can find information about current detainees.
 You can visit the jail in person at 50 South 1000 West, Brigham City, UT 84302, or call them at (435) 734-3827 for assistance.
-Additionally, some information may be available online through the Box Elder County Sheriff's Office website.
+Some information may be available online through the local Sheriff's Office website.

 Mugshots or booking photos in Box Elder County, Utah, can be obtained from the Box Elder County Sheriff's Office.
 They maintain records of arrests and booking photos.
 You can visit their office at 52 South 1000 West, Brigham City, UT 84302, or contact them by phone at (435) 734-3800.
 Some mugshots may also be accessible through online databases linked on the Sheriff's Office website.